pcherian10/olapic-challenge/README.md

 ---------------------------------------------------
 ### Explanation of Logic. ###

-I completed the project using React and Redux.
-I used XML to grab the images and then run them
+I completed the project using React for the basic architecture and Redux for state management.
+I used the axios library to grab the most recent images from Olapic's media endpoint and then load them into the store.
+I created a Container component that would load the images from the store using the connect feature of the Redux-Thunk library and then passed them onto a presentational component that displayed them.

+To render the images in the 1 big image vs. 4 smaller images I used CSS grid feature to create two big columns.
+Then, in the second column, I created a second set of columns that would house each of the smaller images.
+I defined the properties of the height and width of the large image and ratioed them to be roughly a quarter for the smaller images.

 ---------------------------------------------------
 ### Q1 -- Integration Inquiry ###